PatrykPiwowarczyk/PatrykPiwowarczyk/README.md

 #### Welcome to my page, happy to see you!

 I'm a passionate iOS engineer who loves designing, coding and generally creating stuff on the internet.
-Currently I'm a Polsl student majoring automatic control and robotics, electronics, telecommunication and informatics.
+I graduated automatic control and robotics, electronics, telecommunication, informatics and space technologies at Polsl in '23.
+Currently, I'm an Associate iOS Engineer at DAZN while pursuing masters degree in Management for Engineers.

 ### I'm also an intern iOS Engineer at DAZN!